davidbeane1983/Daily-Task-List/README.md

 Here is a link to our project proposal: https://docs.google.com/document/d/1Nmnr4t2qOZ9Cw_5P_Igc0qXeRajCBWISYu6bSHtewF8/edit

 # Description:
-Our purpose of this project was to create a wepage that uses interactive daily tasks in conjunction with the weather and news updates accordingly.
+Our purpose of this project was to create a webpage that uses interactive daily tasks in conjunction with the weather and news updates accordingly.

 # Our user story:
 As a user,
-I want to see the upcoming weather in regards to news updates, and so that I can create a personalized, informational and relevant task list for the day.
+I want to see the upcoming weather and current news so that I can create a personalized, relevant and informational task list for the day

 We began by doing research and finding sources -- these videos were equally helpful in various parts of the assignment.